Destination: Kuwait City

 Sounds of Kuwait

 Before the discovery of oil, it was a very popular occupation to be a musician in Kuwait.
-The country is associated with sawt music (a traditional dance (I say that loosely) that traditionally takes place among male gatherings) and fidjeri vocal music that was once sung by the pearl divers, accompanied by clay pots and clapping.
-These days, khaliji music is one of the most popular in the Gulf; and hailing from Kuwait are the revered Abdallah Al Rowaished and Nawal El Kuwaitia who is often cited as #1 singer in the Arab world (but aren’t they all?).
-An interesting and controversial khaliji singer known as Shams denounced her Kuwaiti citizenship in 2015 in protest to the Syrian refugee crisis, blaming Gulf Arab governments for their roles in the wars.
+The country is associated with sawt music (a traditional dance; I say that loosely, that traditionally takes place among male gatherings) and fidjeri vocal music that was once sung by the pearl divers, accompanied by clay pots and clapping.
+These days, khaliji music is one of the most popular in the Gulf; and hailing from Kuwait are the revered Abdallah Al Rowaished and Nawal El Kuwaitia who is often cited as #1 singer in the Arab world (aren’t they all?).
+An interesting and controversial khaliji singer known as Shams denounced her Kuwaiti/Saudi nationalities (despite having a Kuwaiti mother, women do not pass on citizenship) in 2015 in protest to the Syrian refugee crisis, blaming Gulf Arab governments for their roles in the wars.
 Instead, she adopted citizenship of Saint Kitts and Nevis; a West Indies island state which is allowing citizenship through investment.

 Mission Kuwait Summary

 It’s a superb feeling when one has immersed oneself in a place that is wholly fascinating, but also bittersweet at the same time.
 For I know I shall not discover its like again in the Middle East.
-Kuwait is content enough with its petroleum-based exports and finance industry and isn’t at all concerned about generating tourism in preparation for future a post-oil economy.
-Hence, I opine that tourists are losing out.
+Kuwait is content enough with its petroleum-based exports and finance industry and isn’t at all concerned about generating tourism in preparation for future a post-oil economy (watch this space).
+But I opine that tourists are losing out.
 If you can cope with no public transport, the urban hustle and bustle, surviving without alcohol and getting lost in translation more often than not, a trip to Kuwait City can be rewarding and entirely perspective-changing.